fbergo/braintools/README.md

 ##External dependencies:
 - Perl 5 (for configuration scripts)
 - GTK+ 2.x and its development libraries
-- libpng, libjpeg, zlib and its development headers (-devel packages in RedHat-ish distros).
+- libpng, libjpeg, zlib and their development headers (-devel packages in RedHat-ish distros).

 ## References